Chart Color Schemes

 Cultural Diversity

-Kambah's population shows higher-than-average cultural diversity, with 21.4% born overseas and 14.6% speaking a language other than English at home.
-Christianity is the predominant religion in Kambah, accounting for 46.2%.
-Islam is overrepresented compared to the Australian Capital Territory (ACT), making up 1.8% of Kambah's population versus 2.4% regionally.
+Kambah has a higher than average cultural diversity, with 21.4% of its population born overseas and 14.6% speaking a language other than English at home.
+Christianity is the dominant religion in Kambah, comprising 46.2% of the population.
+Islam is overrepresented compared to the Australian Capital Territory (ACT), making up 1.8% of Kambah's population versus 2.4% across ACT.

 Frequently Asked Questions - Diversity